datsforge/datsync/README.md

 - **Mirror mode** (`push-m`, `pull-m`) removes files.
 Don’t be reckless.
 - When syncing to Android and no storage is specified, you'll be asked.
-- Default paths are remembered once set using the config.
+- Default paths are remembered once set using the --config, (saved in $HOME/.config/datsync.conf).
+- It is recommended to create the same directory for the source and target.
+- Backup path is automatically created in usb if it does not exist.

 ---